Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

 \textbf{CMLD}.
 Cao \textit{et al.} \cite{SWIR_to_visible} proposed a local operator called \textit{Composite Multilobe Descriptors} (CMLD) with the aim to extract facial feature through all IR-spectral bands.
 This operator combined Gaussian function, Local binary patterns \textit{(LPB)}, Weber local descriptor and histogram of oriented gradients \textit{(HOG)}.
 The experimental results showed that for the SWIR-to-visible scenario, CMLD performed on a private dataset containing SWIR images (at various standoff distances), a Rank-1 accuracy of 78.7$\% $ and a verification rate of 99.5$\% $ at FAR 10$\% $.
 Authors also used CMLD to conduct a study on cross-spectral \textit{partial} FR in order to understand the face area which contained useful information for CFR.
 They found that the eye region is most informative for FR beyond the visible.

 \textbf{VGGFace}.
-Bihn \textit{et al.} \cite{Bihn2018} examined the ability of using pretrained VGG-Face network on visible images to extract features on SWIR images.
-Hypothesized was that the VGG-Face network would perform well on face images taken from both, VIS and SWIR wavelengths since their facial appearance difference is not as significant as these images captured at MWIR and LWIR wavelengths.
-SWIR wavelengths at 935 nm, 1060 nm, 1300 nm, 1550 nm were evaluated, as well as a composite image formed by combining 1060 nm, 1300 nm, and 1550 nm.
-Deep features extracted from the \textit{fc7} layer of VGGFace network were used, resulting in a 4096-dimensional feature vector.
-Euclidean distance calculated between feature representations of VIS and SWIR images was used as a similarity comparison.
+Bihn \textit{et al.} \cite{Bihn2018} explored the use of a pre-trained VGG-Face network on visible images to extract features from shortwave infrared (SWIR) images.
+They hypothesized that the VGG-Face network would perform well on both VIS and SWIR face images since their facial appearance differences are less significant compared to MWIR and LWIR images.
+SWIR wavelengths at 935 nm, 1060 nm, 1300 nm, and 1550 nm were evaluated, along with a composite image combining 1060 nm, 1300 nm, and 1550 nm.
+Deep features were extracted from the \textit{fc7} layer of the VGG-Face network, producing a 4096-dimensional feature vector.
+The Euclidean distance between feature representations of VIS and SWIR images was used for similarity comparison.

+\textbf{GMLM-CNN}.
+Cao \textit{et al.} \cite{cao2022gmlm} proposed GMLM-CNN, a hybrid method leveraging traditional feature engineering with deep learning techniques for CFR.
+Repectively, two operators named Nominal Measurement Descriptor and Interval Measurement Descriptor (IMD) extract features at both, nominal and interval measurement levels.
+These features are then fused into a comprehensive representation using a Gabor Multiple-Level Measurement (GMLM) operator.
+To further enhance feature selection and recognition performance, GMLM-CNN employed a PCA-based neural network that effectively filtered out redundant information and identified the most informative features.